lotusnprod/lotus-manuscript/manuscript.md

 Any researcher interested in reporting NP occurrences can manually add the data directly in Wikidata, without any particular technical knowledge requirement.
 The only prerequisite is a Wikidata account and following the [general object editing guidelines](https://www.wikidata.org/wiki/Wikidata:Tours).
-Regarding the addition of NP-centered objects (i.e., documented structure-organisms pairs), users shall refer to the [WikiProject Chemistry/Natural products](https://www.wikidata.org/wiki/Wikidata:WikiProject_Chemistry/Natural_products) group page.
+Regarding the addition of NP-centered objects (i.e., referenced structure-organisms pairs), users shall refer to the [WikiProject Chemistry/Natural products](https://www.wikidata.org/wiki/Wikidata:WikiProject_Chemistry/Natural_products) group page.

-A tutorial for the manual creation and upload of a documented structure-organism pair to Wikidata is available in [SI-3](#si-3-wikidata-sparql-queries).
+A tutorial for the manual creation and upload of a referenced structure-organism pair to Wikidata is available in [SI-4](#si-4--wikidata-entry-creation-tutorial).
 While direct Wikidata upload is possible, contributors are encouraged to use the LOTUS curation pipeline as a preliminary step to strengthen the initial data quality.
 The added data will therefore benefit from the curation and validation stages implemented in the LOTUS processing pipeline.